 The Code requires that "tax shelters" be registered with the Secretary of the Treasury.
 The temporary Treasury Regulations interpreting the tax shelter registration provisions of the Code are extremely broad.
-It is arguable that the Partnership will not be subject to the registration requirement on the basis that it will not constitute a tax shelter.
+It is arguable that the Partnership will not be subject to the registration requirement on the basis that (i) it will not constitute a tax shelter or (ii) it will constitute a projected income investment exempt from registration.
 However, the General Partner, as a principal organizer of the Partnership, has registered the Partnership as a tax shelter with the IRS in the absence of assurance that the Partnership will not be subject to tax shelter registration and in light of the substantial penalties which might be imposed if registration is required and not undertaken.
-The IRS has issued the following tax shelter registration number to the Partnership 94201000010.
+The Partnership has applied for a tax shelter registration number with the IRS.
 ISSUANCE OF THE REGISTRATION NUMBER DOES NOT INDICATE THAT AN INVESTMENT IN THE PARTNERSHIP OR THE CLAIMED TAX BENEFITS HAVE BEEN REVIEWED, EXAMINED OR APPROVED BY THE IRS.
 The Partnership must furnish the registration number to the Unitholders, and a Unitholder who sells or otherwise transfers a Unit in a subsequent transaction must furnish the registration number to the transferee.
 The penalty for failure of the transferor of a Common Unit to furnish such registration number to the transferee is \$100 for each such failure.
 The Unitholders must disclose the tax shelter registration number of the Partnership on Form 8271 to be attached to the tax return on which any deduction, loss, credit or other benefit generated by the Partnership is claimed or income of the Partnership is included.
 A Unitholder who fails to disclose the tax shelter registration number on his return, without reasonable cause for such failure, will be subject to a \$250 penalty for each such failure.
 Any penalties discussed herein are not deductible for federal income tax purposes.